SPECTRE: Spectral Conditioning Helps to Overcome the Expressivity Limits of One-shot Graph Generators: Spectrum and Graph Generation

 Though $\bL^{(0)}$ does not look like a graph at this stage as it lacks the local connectivity information, it internally encodes the global graph structure.
-This initial approximation is then progressively refined by a Provably Powerful Graph Network (PPGN) \citep{maron2019provably}:
+This matrix is passed in place of an adjacency matrix to a $l$-layer Provably Powerful Graph Network (PPGN) \citep{maron2019provably} using $\blambda_k$, $\bU_k$ and $\bw_A$ as node features.
+The PPGN then produces the final adjacency matrix.
+We can interpret this as $g_A$ taking the initial approximation of the Laplacian matrix $\bL^{(0)}$ and progressively refining it:

-To avoid a complicated manual conversion from Laplacian to an adjacency the final layer instead produces it directly:
+The final layer then produces the adjacency matrix directly to avoid a complicated manual conversion from a Laplacian to an adjacency:

 where $\sigma$ is the sigmoid activation function.
+Since we actually use high-dimensional representations between the PPGN layers, in this interpretation, this high-dimensional representation encodes $\bL^{(l)}$.
 PPGN's expressive power matches that of a 3-WL test.
 The network is thus better suited to modeling and distinguishing graphs than typical Graph Neural Networks (GNNs) that typically are as discriminative as a 2-WL test~\citep{xu2018how,morris2019weisfeiler}.
 More recent GNNs are either less expressive than PPGN~\cite{zhang2021nested,sandfelder2021ego,papp2021dropgnn,bevilacqua2021equivariant}, or are computationally slower in the non-asymptotic regime~\cite{vignac2020building,NEURIPS2020_f81dee42}, or hinge on the computation of pre-defined features~\cite{bouritsas2020improving}.
 We stress that the list of mentioned references provides an incomplete sample of all known GNN architectures whose expressive power surpasses the 2-WL test.

-We should note that the set $\bb{S}_k(n) \subset \bbLambda_k \times \V{k}{n}$ of \textit{valid graph Laplacian spectra}, i.e., those $(\blambda_k,\bU_k)$ that lead to a valid graph $G$, can be much smaller than those that are modeled above.
+We should note that the set $\bb{S}_k(n) \subset \bbLambda_k \times \V{k}{n}$ of \textit{valid graph Laplacian spectra}, i.e., those $(\blambda_k,\bU_k)$ that lead to a valid graph $G$, can be much smaller than those that are modeled by \name.
 Unfortunately, the problem of determining whether $(\blambda_k,\bU_k) \in \bb{S}_k(n)$ appears to be computationally hard when $k \ll n$, meaning that we cannot expect that the spectrum generator always returns a valid sample.
 We thus do not enforce exact conditioning on $(\blambda_k,\bU_k)$ but instead motivate the graph generator to generate graphs whose first $k$ eigenvalues and eigenvectors are close to those sampled during the first stages.

 The graph discriminator takes the adjacency matrix and corresponding spectral features as input: